KomarovSergei/notes/README.md

-## This reop contains all my notes
+## This repo contains all my notes